bombasticSlacks/Aspirant/Game/Shadow.md

 ### Basic

+#### Obfuscate
+#TODOMeditation
+Once per meditation, you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.

 #### Blank Slate
 When caught doing something illegal, as long as you are not captured, it won’t be tied back to you (though may otherwise raise suspicion).